|How to get a safety razor blade out of a plastic case

 Does it take years of recording experience to do this?
 No. All you need to know is one thing.

-The above song, Kiwi, is something I recorded earlier this year.
+My song Kiwi is something I recorded earlier this year.
 And I did purposely record it in a way that sounds big, as in cinematic.

-What makes it sound that way?
+What makes it sound the way it does?

 There's the left channel and right channel, but most people are too scared to pan instruments.